mrconter1/model-clash/README.md

 | Automatically scales to model capabilities        |     ✔️     |  ❌  |     ❌    |   ❌   |    ❌    |     ❌     |      ❌       |
 | Tests both problem creation and solving abilities |     ✔️     |  ❌  |     ❌    |   ❌   |    ❌    |     ❌     |      ❌       |

+## Frequently Asked Questions

+**Q: What prevents a highly specialized model in domain expertise, programming or mathematics from winning?**

+A: Specialized models may excel in their niche but struggle elsewhere, limiting their overall score.

+**Q: What prevents a model from making nonsensical, ambiguous, too difficult or unfair challenges?**

+A: If it fails to solve its own challenge it won't get any score that round.

 ## 🛠 Getting Started

 ### Prerequisites